JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

  5. Session - Establishes, manages, and terminates sessions.
  6. Presentation - Encryption, decryption, compression.
  7. Application - Closest to the end user.
-* Encapsulation/Decapsulation - As data moves down the OSI layers, it is wrapped in headers allowing the data to reach its intended destination, and also provide a return address so the request can be fulfilled.
+#### As data moves down the OSI layers, it is wrapped in headers allowing the data to reach its intended destination, and also provide a return address so the request can be fulfilled.
 As it moves back up the layers, these headers are removed.
+This is known as encapsulation and decapsulation.
 # Networking Protocols
 #### Provide rules which allow computers to communicate with each other over the network.
 These are kind of like different languages the computers speak.
 ## Common Protocols